-Version: October 10, 2023
+Version: October 29, 2024

 FILMETRICS F10-RT-UVX is a thin-film analyzer system.
-The Filmetrics system illuminates a sample with a halogen and deuterium Lamps from 190 nm to 1700 nm with an effective measurement range from 1 nm to 150 μ m.
+The Filmetrics system illuminates a sample with a halogen and deuterium Lamps from 190 nm to 1700 nm with an effective measurement range from 1 nm to 150 $\mu$ m.
 This is supplied via a fiber optic cable from an extrenal light source.
-The light reflected by the sample is then captured by the FILMETRICS unit, The reflectance and transmittance spectrum of the sample is compared to an internal mathematical reflectance and transmittance spectrum for the given sample.
-A calculated curve is then fitted to the measured curve and the corresponding thickness of the calculated model is reported.
+The light reflected by the sample is then captured by the FILMETRICS unit.
+The reflectance and transmittance spectrum of the sample is compared to an internal mathematical reflectance and transmittance spectrum for the given sample.
+A calculated curve is fitted to the measured curve and the corresponding thickness of the calculated model is reported.
+This technique is dedicated mainly for transparent and defined refractive index samples.